thomleysens/UDV-server/API_Extended_Document/README.md

 ```

 **log.py**
-Configure the logger of the application
+Defines the configuration of the logger of the ADE application

 **db_config.py**
-Configure the application by using the *config.yml* file.
+Configures the application by using the *config.yml* file.